 Shotover Corner c.1915.
 The photographer was standing in the High Street, looking towards the road leading to the White Horse Hill.
 The cottages in the background are now known as Shotover House.
 There have been very few changes in the view since this was taken.

 Uffington White Horse.
 The village sees thousands of visitors a year passing by on their way to look at the country’s most famous Bronze Age White Horse carved in the turf of the Berkshire Downs about 2 miles to the south of the village.
 It is by far the oldest of the white horse figures in Britain, an estimated 3000 years old.
 There are many speculations as to why it was carved on the top of the hill where it can only best be seen from above.
+Some say it is not a horse but a dragon, indeed the road leading up to it is called ‘Dragon Hill Road’, named after the small but very distinct hill below it.
 Up until the late 19th century, the horse was scoured every seven years by local people as part of a rural festival sponsored by the lord of the manor.
 The site is now owned and managed by the National Trust and is a scheduled monument.